lowcoder-org/lowcoder/docs/build-applications/app-editor/layers.md

 # Layers

-Lowcoder offers the fantastic feature of enabling a mode where components can freely overlap on the canvas, combined with precise control over the layering of these components.
+OpenFlower offers the fantastic feature of enabling a mode where components can freely overlap on the canvas, combined with precise control over the layering of these components.
 This advanced functionality diverges from traditional grid-based placement constraints, offering developers and designers unparalleled UI/UX creation flexibility.

 The control over component layering empowers you to build interfaces that are not only highly functional but also aesthetically pleasing.
-Layers are an essential step towards the Vision of Lowcoder to merge the ability to create "Apps, Websites, Presentations, and Collaboration Tools" inside a single Lowcode Platform.
+Layers are an essential step towards the Vision of OpenFlower to merge the ability to create "Apps, Websites, Presentations, and Collaboration Tools" inside a single Lowcode Platform.

-From Version 2.3.1 on we introduce this feature in several steps and develop it further by the feedback of the Lowcoder Community.
+From Version 2.3.1 on we introduce this feature in several steps and develop it further by the feedback of the OpenFlower Community.

 ### Step 1 - Simple Layers